chanzuckerberg/miniwdl/CONTRIBUTING.md

 **macOS:** isn't preferred for miniwdl development due to some [test suite incompatibilities](https://github.com/chanzuckerberg/miniwdl/issues/145); but at least simple changes can be prototyped under macOS.

 Read the Docs currently builds from the [mlin/miniwdl](https://github.com/mlin/miniwdl) fork of this repository.
 Locally, `make doc` generates the docs under `docs/_build/html/`.

+## Releases, tags, and branches

+Release version numbers follow the semantic versioning convention (vA.B.C; A=Major B=Minor C=Patch).
+Each release is created from a git tag of the version number, then published through GitHub, PyPI, and conda-forge.

+The repository has the following principal branches:

+* **main** is the trunk, with all diffs pending for the upcoming mainline release
+* **release** should be set to the most up-to-date mainline release
+* **vA.B.x** track older release lineages, kept in case of need to release patched versions thereof

 ## Security